kaven611/NBA_Regression/README.md

 <img src="final-NBA-project_files/figure-html/unnamed-chunk-56-3.png" alt="Image Description" width="700"/>

 ## Conclusion
 To conclude, the multiple linear regression was an effective method to both predict wins and test significance of independent variable predictive power.
 The theories mentioned in the summary were proven to both hold merit.
-Though we saw in the EDA that 3 point shooting has become more popular over time, other variables are still influence the outcome of the game.
+Though we saw in the EDA that 3 point shooting has become more popular over time, other variables still influence the outcome of the game.

+## References
+Lyons, T. (2019, July 4).
+What wins basketball games, a review of “Basketball on paper: Rules and tools for performance analysis” by Dean Oliver.
+Strauss, Factor, Laing & Lyons.
+Retrieved March 3, 2022, from https://www.sfandllaw.com/articles/what-wins-basketball-games-a-review-of-basketball-on-paper-rules-and-tools-for-performance-analysis/

+Schuhmann, J. (2021, October 14).
+NBA’s 3-Point Revolution: How 1 shot is changing the game.
+NBA.com.
+Retrieved March 4, 2022, from https://www.nba.com/news/3-point-era-nba-75